Actually, make that 9, 10, and 11, and we'll go back to 6 and 7 and 8 in due course.

 Okay.

-I mean, I've I've been into a casino.
+I mean, I've been into a casino.

 I didn't go in the casino.

-I think it's the only Indian I may have been one out in Palm Spring.
+I may have been one out in Palm Springs.

-No, just driven by that one.
+No, I've just driven by that one.

-So one great thing about casinos, you can still smoke in them and the people in them don't care.
+So one great thing about casinos, you can still smoke in them, and the people in them don't care.

 I mean, it's starting to get some little nimrods in there.

-Uh well, that's one of the great things about going to Las Vegas.
+Well, that's one of the great things about going to Las Vegas.

 It's cool.